Virgin Australia Holdings: Head office

+Previous head office

-Virgin Australia Holdings has its head office in Virgin Village in Bowen Hills, Brisbane.
-As of 2008, 1,000 employees work at Virgin Village.
-The building, with about 13220 sqm A-Grade office space, was triple net leased to Virgin Blue.
+Virgin Australia Holdings had its head office in Virgin Village in Bowen Hills, Brisbane.
+As of 2008, 1,000 employees worked at Virgin Village.
+The building, with about 13220 sqm A-grade office space, was triple net leased to Virgin Blue.

 As the airline started operations, it decided to place its head office in the Brisbane area.
-Brett Godfrey, the-then chief executive of Virgin Blue, said in 2006 that the decision "was a long considered one and has worked well."
+Brett Godfrey, the-then chief executive of Virgin Blue, said in 2006 that the decision "was a long considered one and has worked well".
 The airline originally had its head office in Fortitude Valley.
 The airline purchased a $61 million site in Bowen Hills for its new head office.
 The firm Sunland Group, which had acquired the Bowen Hills site for $8 million in 2005, had scheduled to complete the new head office in March, and the airline would be ready to move into the new head office by August of the following year.
 The current head office facility, Virgin Village, formally opened on 17 October 2008.